frictionlessdata/datapackage-r/README.md

     ##   }
     ## ]

 As we could see our locations are just a strings.
 But it should be geopoints.
-Also Rome's location is not available but it's also just a `N/A` string instead of `null`.
-First we have to infer resource metadata:
+Also Rome’s location is not available but it’s also just a `N/A` string instead of `null`.
+First we have to infer resource
+metadata:

 ``` r
 jsonlite::toJSON(resource$infer(), pretty = TRUE)